 Any plan that is subject to ERISA needs a financial advisor, whether that advisor is a broker or registered investment advisor.
 While plan sponsors need to hire a financial advisor that has some financial expertise, they also need to hire an advisor that actually works with retirement plans because plans are much different than handling the investments of individuals.
 Hiring the next Peter Lynch as a financial advisor for a 401(k) plan isn't a good idea if that advisor can't spell 401(k).
-The right advisor is someone who can help manage the plan sponsor's fiduciary process of developing an investment policy statement (IPS), selecting and replacing investment options based on the IPS, as well as providing investment education to plan participants.
+The right advisor is someone who can help manage the plan sponsor's fiduciary process of developing an investment policy statement, selecting and replacing investment options based on these options, as well as providing investment education to plan participants.
 Plan sponsors need to hire advisors who handle retirement plans, not advisors who dabble in retirement plans.
 The right advisor is the one who understands their role and makes regular visits with the plan fiduciaries to review the plan and help plan participants enroll in the plan.
 The wrong advisor is the "milk carton" advisor who probably should have their picture placed on one since they have been missing form the offices of the plan sponsor for quite some time.
-Plan sponsors may consider hiring advisors who take on more of the burden of being a plan fiduciary.
-That maybe an advisor serving as an ERISA §3(38) fiduciary who will assume the bulk of the responsibility and liability when it comes to managing the retirement plan's fiduciary process.
+Plan sponsors may consider hiring advisors who take on some of the burden of being a plan fiduciary.
+That maybe an advisor willing to take on some sort of a fiduciary role or an advisor serving as an ERISA §3(38) fiduciary who will assume the bulk of the responsibility and liability when it comes to manages the retirement plan's fiduciary process.